Biomedicine with Electronic Engineering BSc (Hons) – 2019 entry

 Why choose this course

-The University of Surrey is one of the UK's leading universities for biological sciences and electrical and electronic engineering, with our programmes ranked in the top 10 by the Complete University Guide 2018 and the Guardian University Guide 2018.
+The University of Surrey is one of the UK's leading universities for biological sciences and electrical and electronic engineering, with our programmes ranked in the top 10 by the Guardian University Guide 2019.

 Our BSc Biomedicine with Electronic Engineering is a unique programme that aims to develop bioscientists who have a strong understanding of the human body and the treatment of illness, together with an understanding of how technologies function.